The Ultimate Guide to Your WRX Exhaust Sound - Crawford Performance

 The secret to avoiding drone lies in the exhaust’s design, specifically its resonators and mufflers.
 A resonator is an echo chamber designed to cancel out very specific, undesirable sound frequencies—like the ones that cause drone—without sacrificing the deep, sporty tone you want.
 When shopping for Subaru WRX upgrades, look for systems that explicitly mention drone-canceling technology or feature high-quality resonators.
 Manufacturers who invest in sound engineering will tune their exhausts to filter out the buzz while amplifying the rumble, giving you the best of both worlds.

-The Frequencies That Cause Cabin Buzz
+Understanding the Frequencies That Cause Drone

 Every exhaust system produces a unique range of sound frequencies.
 Drone happens when a specific low-end frequency from your exhaust matches the natural resonant frequency of your car’s cabin.
 Think of it like striking a tuning fork—when the frequencies align, everything starts to vibrate, creating that intrusive buzz.
 Stock exhausts are often described as tame because they’re designed to operate far outside these resonant frequencies.
 A quality aftermarket exhaust is engineered to change the exhaust note and improve performance while carefully managing those frequencies to prevent them from creating that annoying buzz inside your car.